My Utmost for His Highest, Brown VP

-A pocket-sized edition of My Utmost for His Highest in two-tone brown DiCarta!
+A vest pocket-sized edition of My Utmost for His Highest in striking two-tone brown DiCarta!

-This slim little volume of My Utmost for His Highest, containing Chambers' original text, is a true vest pocket sized devotional with a soft and beautifully textured two-tone brown DiCarta cover.
-With onion skin pages and a ribbon marker, this edition is less than .5 inches thick and perfect for travel.
+This slim little volume of My Utmost for His Highest, containing Chambers' classic text, is a true vest pocket-sized devotional with a soft and beautifully textured two-tone brown DiCarta cover.
+With onion skin pages and a ribbon marker, this edition is less than half an inch thick and perfect for travel.
 A sample from this bestselling devotional in Oswald Chambers' classic language is featured below, so read on to experience for yourself the Spirit-filled wisdom of this spiritual giant!

 My Utmost for His Highest, August 10: "The Sacrament of the Saint"